 Schools can check the list of persons who have been prohibited from teaching via the Department of Education's Teacher Services' system This is a free service available for schools.
-In the event that you do to this service you can not have access apply to use the service bv emailing employer.access@education.gov.uk with your school name and address together with the school's DfE number and the headteacher's name and email address.
+In the event that you do not have access to this service you can apply to use the service by emailing employer.access@education.gov.uk with your school name and address together with the school's DfE number and the headteacher's name and email address.